gmelania/Flow-Builder-Project/README.md

 6. Delete flows that are no longer needed to maintain a clean workspace.

 ### Contributors
-Ghirda Melania - Project Lead & Developer
+Ghirda Melania - Project Developer

 Chis Daniel/POLITEHNICA Bucuresti National University for Science and Technology - Coordonator